wbamberg/idl-reference/docs/nsIImageLoadingContent.md

 loadImageWithChannel allows data from an existing channel to be
 used as the image data for this content node.

-@param aChannel the channel that will deliver the data

-@return a stream listener to pump the image data into

 @see imgILoader::loadImageWithChannel